carbon-language/carbon-lang/llvm/docs/ProgrammersManual.rst

 in-memory IR belongs to an ``LLVMContext``.
-Entities in different contexts *cannot* interact with each other: ``Module``\ s in different contexts cannot be linked together, ``Function``\ s cannot be added to ``Module``\ s in different contexts, etc.  What this means is that is is safe to compile on multiple threads simultaneously, as long as no two threads operate on entities within the same context.
+Entities in different contexts *cannot* interact with each other: ``Module``\ s in different contexts cannot be linked together, ``Function``\ s cannot be added to ``Module``\ s in different contexts, etc.  What this means is that is safe to compile on multiple threads simultaneously, as long as no two threads operate on entities within the same context.